 Uplift rates, fees and terms

 Uplift allows you to finance travel expenses ranging from $500 to $15,000.
 Its APR ranges from 4.01% to 35.99%, including a 2% origination fee.
 But you’ll still need to provide a down payment of around 11% to qualify for a loan.

 Terms vary based on the travel provider you book with, but most have payment plans of up to 0.9 years.

 Pricing is based on your credit score and the cost of your package, among other factors.
-While UpLift accepts borrowers with bad credit, you’re unlikely to qualify for a competitive rate.
+While Uplift accepts borrowers with bad credit, you’re unlikely to qualify for a competitive rate.
 But if you have good to excellent credit, you may be able to score an APR close to its minimum of 4.01%, making it a much less expensive than most credit cards.
 You can use our calculator to gauge how much your travel might cost when financed through Uplift.